rubenochiavone/native-gem-app/README.md

 # Native gem app

-Simple app to interface with a native gem.
+Sample app to interface with a native gem.

 ## Install dependencies